Tree felling in the Coniston area - Q&A

 Isn’t there a way to treat the disease?

 There is no cure for Phytopthora ramorum and there are no effective chemical treatments available.
-There are fungicides which can suppress the symptoms, but none which can kill the virus.
+There are fungicides which can suppress the symptoms, but none which can kill it.

 Is it confined to the woodland around the tarn or has it reached other parts of Coniston?

 The Trust had three sites infected with Phytopthora at Claife on the shores of Windermere a few years ago.
-There are other confirmed sites at Guards Wood and Tarn Hows Wood and on the shore of Tarn Hows itself.
+Fleming Wood on the shore is currently affected, and there are other confirmed sites at Guards Wood, Big Wood, Sawrey Ground and Tarn Hows Wood in the Coniston area.
 Other private landowners across the Lakes including the Forestry Commission have also been affected.
 The Trust’s forestry team has already started work on two sites near Coniston.
 We are working with the Forestry Commission to plan how we tackle the larger site in Big Wood south of Tarn Hows.

 How long will the felling take?

-Infected trees release huge numbers of spores in September so we hope to have most of the larch trees felled by then.
+Infected trees release huge numbers of spores in early Autumn so we hope to have most of the larch trees felled by then.